About Container Registry

 Use IBM Cloud® Container Registry to store and access private container images in a highly available and scalable architecture.

-IBM Cloud Container Registry provides a multi-tenant, highly available, scalable, and encrypted private image registryA storage and distribution service that contains public or private images that are used to create containers. that is hosted and managed by IBM.
+IBM Cloud Container Registry provides a multi-tenant, highly available, scalable, and encrypted private image registry that is hosted and managed by IBM.
 You can use Container Registry by setting up your own image namespaceA collection of repositories that store images in a registry.
 A namespace is associated with an IBM Cloud account, which can include multiple namespaces. and pushing container images to your namespace.

 A Docker image is the basis for every container that you create.
-An image is created from a DockerfileA text file that contains instructions to build a Docker image., which is a file that contains instructions to build the image.
+An image is created from a DockerfileA text file that contains instructions to build a Docker image., which is a file that contains instructions about how to build the image.
 A Dockerfile might reference build artifacts in its instructions that are stored separately, such as an app, the configuration of the app, and its dependencies.
-Images are typically stored in a registry that can either be accessible by the public (public registry) or set up with limited access for a small group of users (private registry).
+Images are typically stored in a registry that can either be accessible by the public (public registry) or set up with limited access for a group of users (private registry).
 By using Container Registry, only users with access to your IBM Cloud account can access your images.

 When you push images to Container Registry, you benefit from the built-in Vulnerability Advisor features that scan for potential security issues and vulnerabilities.
 Vulnerability Advisor checks for vulnerable packages in specific Docker base images, and known vulnerabilities in app configuration settings.
 When vulnerabilities are found, information about the vulnerability is provided.
 You can use this information to resolve security issues so that containers are not deployed from vulnerable images.